danishin/webrtc-automator/README.md

 ### Tips
 1. Run `while true; do du -sm src/; sleep 3; done` to keep track of the size of files being downloaded.

-### Commands
-1. `gclient sync`
-    - Update files from SCM according to current configuration, for modules which have changed since last update or sync.
-    - Force update even for unchanged modules

-2. `gclient sync --force`
-    - Update files from SCM according to current configuration, for all modules (useful for recovering files deleted from local copy)

-3. `gclient sync --revision src@31000`
-    - Update src directory to r31000

 ## Bootstrap TURN server
 1. Create `config.json` at root directory with the following format: